Like Us / Follow Us - For a Chance To Be Featured.

 What do you want the world to know, and tips for aspiring tattoo artist: I’ve always wanted to be an artist, but never wanted to be an artist that was valued after death.
 I’m an artist, I struggle like all others the only difference is I found a consistent artistic outlet in tattooing to make a decent salary to continue making art organically on someone’s skin.
 So if you want to be a tattoo artist, or any kind of artist, find your creative outlet and make a salary off of it.

 What inspired you to start tattooing, who or what are your influences: Bear, Angel, Tony, Vinnie, Puppet – these are the guys I heard of when I started and I aspired to be like.
-One thing that resonated with me that Bear told me “you start your first year of tattooing after you have done your first 10 years” I never understood it at the time but that stuck with me because the guys I mentioned stayed in the neighborhood and worked in their community, they were always there, and still are, as I plan on being for years to come.
+One thing that resonated with me that Bear told me was, “you start your first year of tattooing after you have done your first 10 years” I never understood it at the time but that stuck with me because the guys I mentioned stayed in the neighborhood and worked in their community, they were always there, and still are, as I plan on being for years to come.

 I know now why Bear told me what he said.
 It was to warn me.
 Cause the first 10 years I was tattooing it was a lot of trials and tribulations that I learned from.
 A lot of guys I started with fell off.
 Some never stepped up their skills to be better and some just weren’t built for it and quit when the going got tough.
 I told myself when I first started this adventure: if you love what you do, you will never work a day in your life.